Your "Short-Acting" HA (Hyaluronic Acid) May Last Longer Than You Think

 Clinical Imaging Evidence: The Scale of Persistence

-MRI and Ultrasound Findings
+MRI (Magnetic Resonance Imaging) and Ultrasound (Ultrasonography) Findings

 Multiple studies using MRI and high-resolution ultrasound to track "expired" HA have found surprising persistence rates: